Cyber Technology Dives Into Innovation Showcase

-Five cyber technology firms will vie for top honors as a six-month series of shark tank competitions reaches its climax on February 27 in Arlington, Virginia.
+Five cyber technology firms will vie for top honors as a six-month series of Innovation Showcase competitions reaches its climax on February 27 in Arlington, Virginia.
 These efforts are part of an ongoing attempt by AFCEA to apply the principle of the popular venture capital television show to bring new technologies to the attention of government organizations seeking vital solutions.
-Following the cyber technology shark tank, AFCEA will host another shark tank at its Small Business Innovation Summit on May 1.
+Following the cyber technology Innovation Showcase, AFCEA will host another Innovation Showcase at its Small Business Innovation Summit on May 1.

 Companies that participated in the screening processes were required to have innovative technology or a capability that applied to government cybersecurity needs.
 Even with these limitations, companies could submit a broad scope of capabilities for meeting cybersecurity challenges throughout the digital spectrum.
 The goal was to provide as many different possibilities for companies to present their innovations, Bridges explains.

 The five sessions that chose the finalists relied on judging panels comprising former White House, Defense Department and National Security Agency officials, along with other experts.
 The finalists chosen were Mojo Networks, Akamai, NormShield, Bastille and Qnexis.
 In the final round, each of these winners will give the same pitch that won them entry into the summit.
 They will have five minutes for their presentations, which are limited to only two slides.
 At the end, the audience will select the winner.

 For the latest series, each preliminary session was conducted at the studios of Cybersecurity TV, an Internet TV channel, Bridges explains.
 The network keeps the sessions on for one year, during which time the winning companies can send viewers to the website.
 The same will apply to the winner at the summit, she adds.